 **Registration for events opens on a quarterly basis.

-May 8th 6PM-8PM Monarchs and Milkweed at River or Zoo Monarchs are one of the most iconic insects in the nation but their populations have seen steep declines in recent years.
+Wednesday May 7th 6-8PM Monarchs and Milkweed– Monarchs are one of the most iconic insects in the nation but their populations have seen steep declines in recent years.
 Come and learn about monarch butterflies, their lifecycle, their migration, and what you can do to help.
 Each participant will be given milkweed seeds and the information to be able to grown them to help support the monarchs.
 Location TBD and will be communicated out the week of the event.

 *All event activities subject to change.
 If changes are made volunteers will be notified as soon as possible.